sbcshop/EncroPi-Software/README.md

 For Counter mode, IV is the initial value for the counter.

 encrypt(in_buf[, out_buf])¶
 Encrypt in_buf.
-If no out_buf is given result is returned as a newly allocated bytes object.
-Otherwise, result is written into mutable buffer out_buf. in_buf and out_buf can also refer to the same mutable buffer, in which case data is encrypted in-place.
+If no out_buf is given, the result is returned as a newly allocated bytes object.
+Otherwise, the result is written into mutable buffer out_buf. in_buf and out_buf can also refer to the same mutable buffer, in which case data is encrypted in-place.

 decrypt(in_buf[, out_buf])¶
 Like encrypt(), but for decryption.